 - You can't claim the cost to buy, hire, repair or clean conventional clothing you wear for work, even if your employer requires you to wear it and you only wear these items of clothing at work.
-'Conventional clothing' is everyday clothing worn by people - for example, jeans, business attire or drill shorts and shirts worn by tradespeople. - You can claim the cost to buy, hire, repair or clean clothing if it is: - protective clothing with protective features and functions that you wear to protect you from specific risks of injury or illness at work.
-For example, high-vis vests or steel-capped boots.
+'Conventional clothing' is everyday clothing worn by people - for example, drill shorts, jeans or plain shirts. - ✓ You can claim the cost to buy, hire, repair or clean protective clothing.
+Protective clothing has protective features or functions which you wear to protect yourself from specific risks of injury or illness at work.
+For example, steel-capped boots, safety glasses or fire-resistant clothing. - You can't claim a deduction if your employer pays for or reimburses you for these expenses.